VanLoo-lab/CAMDAC/README.md

 Run the tumor-normal deconvolution pipeline with test data:

 > \[\!NOTE\]
-> CAMDAC provides highly downsampled BAM files for testing the pipeline
+> We provide downsampled BAM files for testing the pipeline.
+For
-> which generate dummy results.
-For real analysis, please use your own
+> representative results, please use your own BAM files.
-> BAM files.

 ``` r
 library(CAMDAC)